Skip to main content

 Scope

 This file owns the universe-scope mechanism, history, and divine contract behind the Hero Calling and the Accord of Intervention by which gods of this setting are permitted to summon, mark, or empower mortal heroes to resist demon waves.
-The specific Game 1 protagonist's status, mark, and arrival sequence are game-local and live in gl-* files; this file documents the cross-game structure those instances inherit from.
+It also owns the cross-game classification split between cleanly marked Called heroes, Corebound anchor-drawn arrivals, common-language hero speech, and merely descriptive no-mark wording.
+Specific Game 1 instances remain game-local; this file documents the cross-game structure those instances inherit from.

 Facts